Skip to main content

 Versioning Strategy

 The Embrace Android SDK is built to evolve with the Android ecosystem while maintaining a stable integration experience.
-This document explains how we choose which versions of Android build tools and technologies to support, and what guarantees you can expect when upgrading.
+This document explains which versions of Android build tools and technologies are supported, and what guarantees you can expect when upgrading.

 Minimum supported versions